Thomas-Mewily/hexga/hexga/hexga_asset/approch.md

 }
 ```
 -❌ hard to "factorize" the same asset when hot reloading

-Other idea:
+-❌ Can't load an asset in a async way (goodbye wasm file loading)

-writing/hot reloading an asset can only be done it the main thread, but reading it can be done in multiple thread
+- writing/hot reloading an asset can only be done it the main thread, but reading it can be done in multiple thread ?